Use SLEAP on the SWC HPC cluster#

 Model evaluation#

-Upon successful completion of the training job, a models folder will have been created in the training job directory.
-It contains one subfolder per training run (by default prefixed with the date and time of the run).
+Upon successful completion of the training job, a models folder will have been created inside the training job folder (as set by trainer_config.ckpt_dir='models').
+It contains one subfolder per training run.

 $ cd models